-We thank Andrea Spina Gabriele Giacometti for useful discussions, and Dario Zappal`a and Giampaolo Vacca for comments on the manuscript.
+We thank Andrea Spina Gabriele Giacometti for useful discussions, and Dario Zappalà and Giampaolo Vacca for comments on the manuscript.
 A.B. is grateful to Holger Gies for enlightening discussions on and to the Physics Department of the University of Jena for hospitality.

 \begin{appendices}